frixaco/dotfiles/README.md

 - Python: `pipenv`, `pyenv`
 - Node, Rust, Go: `asdf`

-(`tmux` - ditched it in favor of Kitty that provides all the functionality that Tmux provides with much better performance)
+(`tmux` - ditched in favor of terminal panes+tabs, don't see the use at the moment, maybe will return if provides more efficiency)

 Additionally:
 - `fzf, fd, eza, zoxide, ripgrep, stow`